Trump spreads baseless claim about voting software | WSGW 790 AM & 100.5 FM

 President Trump and campaign surrogates have claimed, without evidence, that widespread voter fraud occurred in the key battleground states that gave President-elect Joe Biden the necessary Electoral College votes to become the projected 46th president of the United States.
 The latest claim, that Dominion Voting Systems, a voting software company used in 28 states, deleted and switched votes intended for Mr. Trump, also does not hold water.

-“There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised,” said a statement posted Thursday by the federal Cybersecurity & Infrastructure Security Agency (CISA).
+“There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised,” said a statement posted Thursday by the federal agency that oversees election security, the Cybersecurity & Infrastructure Security Agency (CISA).
 The joint statement, from the Election Infrastructure Government Coordinating Council and the Election Infrastructure Sector Coordinating Executive Committees, called the 2020 election “the most secure in American history.”

+Nevertheless, the president on Thursday tweeted an unsubstantiated story from the pro-Trump One America News Network that Dominion “deleted 2.7 million Trump votes nationwide,” citing “data analysis.”

+The government’s top cybersecurity official, CISA Director Chris Krebs, retweeted a message from election law expert and CBS News contributor David Becker warning against such “wild and baseless” claims.

 The unsubstantiated OANN report included commentary from Mr. Trump’s personal lawyer Rudy Giuliani, who claimed without evidence that the error was widespread.
 “We have a complete breakdown of a software system called Dominion, in which in Antrim County Biden won on election night, only to find out that the software didn’t work and it reversed the vote,” Giuliani told OANN on Tuesday.
 “That Dominion technology was used in three-quarters to almost 80% of the state.
 So now we’ve got to look at how often did it breakdown in other parts of the state.”